urbanopt/urbanopt-cli/docs/source/hpxml_to_openstudio.rst

 **********

 An ``Appliances/Dishwasher`` element can be specified; if not provided, a dishwasher will not be modeled.
-The dishwasher is assumed to be in the living space.

 Several EnergyGuide label inputs describing the efficiency of the appliance can be provided.
 If the complete set of efficiency inputs is not provided, the following default values representing a standard dishwasher from 2006 will be used.